 - Relaxed Foreign Exchange Controls.
 Companies located in many of the FTZs are able to set up Free Trade Accounts (FTA).
 These can receive both Renminbi and foreign currencies, and balances can be freely converted.
 In other locations, such conversions require the approval of SAFE (State Administration of Foreign Exchange), but this is changing quickly as this policy expands nationwide

 - Potentially simpler company set up procedure.
 In the recent past, some of the FTZs (especially Shanghai) have seen significant improvements in China WFOE registration and setup as compared with non-FTZ locations.
 It is common to use FTZs as a testing ground for such reforms, giving these companies temporary advantages over other locations.
-Currently, the setup procedure is very similar across FTZs and other locations in China.
+Currently however, the setup procedure is very similar across FTZs and other locations in China.

-There are business and economic efficiencies to be gained from being located within a relevant cluster.
+There are economic efficiencies to be gained from being located within a relevant cluster.
 Don’t forget as well that brand and image in China are often closely linked with a location.
 A financial WFOE based out of Shanghai Lujiazui FTZ, for example, will present a very different image from one registered in Chengdu.